Chepenkoroman/ImageGenerationBot/README.md

 # ImageGenerationBot
+The project of chatbot that generates an image from user's text description.
+This repository is an example of the creation the chatbot that generates an image from user's text.
+It uses Stable Diffusion, an open source SOTA model for text to image generation from Stability AI.
+I created the telegram bot using the module which is called python-telegram-bot.
-The repository of chatbot that generates an image from user's text description using Stable Diffusion.
-In this project was focused on developing a simple bot for creating new pictures by a neural network based on a user's text description.
+In this project I was focused on developing a simple bot for creating new pictures by a neural network based on a user's text description.